PBJ Workbench

 ENV ML_RUNTIME_JUPYTER_KERNEL_GATEWAY_CMD="/path/to/jupyter kernelgateway"

-When launching the Runtime in Cloudera Machine Learning, the correct IP address - port configuration for Jupyter Kernel Gateway is set automatically by Cloudera Machine Learning.
+When launching the Runtime in Cloudera AI, the correct IP address - port configuration for Jupyter Kernel Gateway is set automatically by Cloudera AI.

 Next, a Jupyter kernel has to be registered.
 Each instance of the PBJ Workbench communicates with the Jupyter kernel installed in the Runtime via the Jupyter protocol.
 Kernels are available for a wide variety of languages and versions.
 Install the kernel of your choice to the image by following its installation instructions.
 A kernel named python3 is registered by default when installing jupyter-kernel-gateway via pip.
 Installed Jupyter kernels can be listed by running the following command in a container created from the image: